 The alarm is directly wired to the 12-volt electrical system, with continuous power being supplied by the recreational vehicle batteries.
 There is no 9-volt battery power supply.
 As a result, the alarm is always drawing a small amount of current from the recreation vehicle batteries.
 Although the current draw is slight, it could drain the batteries during extended storage periods.
+This condition is not likely to occur except during storweek during use.
+Failure to do so can result it

-Test smoke alarm operation after vehicle has bee

-in storage, before each trip, and at least once per week during use.
-Failure to do so can result in
+Test smoke alarm operation after vehicle has been in storage, before each trip, and at least once per

-▲ AVERTISSEMENT
+A AVERTISSEMENT